Buff-oG/Galactic-Contention-Server-Template/README.md

 Any errors on maps with the "_DEV or "_WIP" extension is not supported in Discord "#bug-report" nor on GitHub.
 These levels and layers are for test purposes only.

 Make sure to copy these files into the proper directory!
-If you have any questions, feel free to leave a comment, fork or etc.
+If you have any questions, feel free to create an issue or contact us on discord.